lucaong/ablab/README.md

 # ABLab

-A minimal library for performing AB-tests and checking their statistical significance.
+A minimal library for performing AB-tests in Rails applications and checking their statistical significance.

 ## Installation